Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

-\subsection{Upscattering - Double Decay scenario, $U D_B D_\xi-$scenario.}
+\subsection{Upscattering - Double Decay scenario, $U_N D_B D_\xi-$scenario.}

-This scenario (schematically shown in \cref{fig:UDD}) is very similar to the previous one described in \cref{subsec:UD} when $B$ decays promptly.
-In such case, the only but rather relevant difference is in the mass of a particle decaying into $\xi$.
-In this scenario, this is the mass of a gauge boson, $B$, which can be substantially smaller than the mass of $N$.
-While in \cref{sec:results} we will show results for short $B$ lifetime, the investigation of long lived $B$ in relation to MiniBooNE excess is left for the future work.
+This scenario (schematically shown in \cref{fig:UDD}) has three vertices with one $\nu_\mu-$upscattering and two sequential decays.
+The initial state and initial part are the same as in the previous scenario.
+When $B$ decays promptly, this scenario is similar to the $U_ND_\xi$ described in \cref{subsec:UD}.
+In this case the only but rather relevant difference is that the invariant mass of $\xi$ is fixed by the mass of a boson, $B$: $W_\xi = m_B$.
+The latter can be substantially smaller than the mass of $N$ which affects the signature factor.
+In \cref{sec:results} we will show results for short $B$ lifetime.

+In what follows we will consider the new contribution from $N-$ production outside a detector.
+The number of expected events can be written as